clarisli/CarND-Kidnapped-Vehicle-Project/README.md

 I did this in lines 177 to 205 of the function`updateWeights()` in `particle_filter.cpp`.

 #### 5. Resampling
-In this step, I randmomly drew new particles from old ones with replacement in porportion to their importance weights.
+In this step, I randomly drew new particles from old ones with replacement in porportion to their importance weights.
 After resampling, particles with higher weights are likely to stay and particles with lower weights may die out.

 I used Resampling Wheel technique to achieve this: